ellmetha/django-machina/docs/getting_started.rst

 ~~~~~~~~~~~~~~~

 First update your ``INSTALLED_APPS`` in your project's settings module.
 Modify it to be a list and
-append the *django-machina*'s  apps to this list:
+append the django-machina's  apps to this list:

 .. code-block:: python